kentrell-bush/R_machine_learning/README.md

+# R_machine_learning

-# R_machine_learningThis project is a spinoff of the reliability and maintenance management work started by Richard Lamb: https://analytics4strategy.com/
+This project is a spinoff of the reliability and maintenance management work started by Richard Lamb: https://analytics4strategy.com/